Hgoatly/Discover-Skane/README.md

   - [Vattenhallen-Science-Center](http://www.vattenhallen.lth.se/english/the-planetarium/)

-- All other content was written by the developer, and translated by my Swedish husband: Ola Olsson.
+- All other content was written by the developer, and translated by her Swedish husband: Ola Olsson.

 ### Media: